-Counselling(s) (in offline mode) for all undergraduate programme will be carried out after preparation of merit list in the Dr. L.S.
+Counselling(s) (in offline mode) will be carried out in the Dr. L.S.
 Negi Auditorium located in the main campus of the University at Nauni (Solan).
 Dates of different rounds of counselling have been mentioned in the IMPORTANT DATES.
+The cut off marks for attending the different round of counselling will be displayed on the university website.
 The candidates are advised to remain in touch regularly with the University website for updates.
 No separate letter for any round of counselling will be sent to any candidate.
 No letter, FAX or telephonic enquiry about the admission will be entertained.

-8.1.1 Certificates required for counselling
+9.1.1 Certificates required for counselling

-- a) The eligible candidates are required to submit the counselling proforma alongwith set of self-attested copies of following documents before the counselling committee: - i.
-10th certificate (for date of birth) - ii.
-10 + 2 certificate. - iii.
-Character certificate from the school last attended (Compulsory for all) - iv.
-HP bonafide/ domicile certificate (compulsory for all HP candidates) - v.
-The following certificates (wherever applicable) - a.
-SC/ ST/ EWS/ OBC (Non-creamy Layer) etc. - b.
-Sports/NCC/NSS/Scouts/ co-curricular activities certificates (if applicable) - c.
-Physically Challenged certificate - d.
-Certificate, copy of Pariwar register and undertaking for the ward of displaced family (Annexure-III) - e.
-Proof of orphaned child - f.
-Proof for the payment of counselling fee - g.
-Any other certificates - b) There shall be three rounds of counselling. - c) Provisional allocation of the available seats will be made during counselling in order of merit-cum-preference order of the degree programme and college.
-If the provisionally selected candidate does not present himself/ herself physically before the Dean of the concerned college for registration and admission within the stipulated date and time as mentioned in provisional selection letter and laid down in the notification, he/she will not have any claim for the allotted seat and the same will be offered to next candidate on the merit during subsequent counselling.
+a.
+The eligible candidates are required to submit the counselling proforma along with set of self-attested copies of following documents at the time of counselling: -

+Unde rgraduate Programme Master's Programme i.
+10th certificate (for date of birth) i.
+10th certificate (for date of birth) ii.
+10 + 2 certificate. ii. $10 + 2$ certificate. iii.
+Character certificate from the iii.
+Graduation degree Certificate school/Institute last attended iv.
+Transcript of Academic Record/ (Compulsory for all) marks sheet iv.
+HP bonafide/ domicile certificate v.
+Character certificate from the (compulsory for all HP candidates) Institute last attended (Compulsory v.
+Proof for the payment of for all) counselling fee vi.
+HP bonafide/ domicile certificate vi.
+The following certificates (compulsory for all HP candidates) (wherever applicable) vii.
+Proof for the payment of counselling fee a.
+SC/ ST/ EWS/ OBC (Non-creamy viii.
+The following certificates Layer) etc. (wherever applicable) b.
+Sports/NCC/NSS/Scouts/ co- curricular activities certificates a.
+SC/ST/EWS etc. (i: f applicable) b.
+Sports/NCC/NSS/Scouts/ co- Physically Challenged certificate curricular activities certificates d.
+Certificate, copy of Pariwar (if applicable) register and undertaking for the c.
+Physically Challenged certificate ward of displaced family d.
+Any other certificates (Annexure-IV Form-VI)

+- e.
+Proof of orphaned child (Annexure-IV, Form-VII) - f.
+Any other certificates - b.
+There shall be three rounds of counselling for Undergraduate and two round of counselling for Master's Programme. - c.
+Provisional allocation of the available seats will be made during counselling in order of merit-cum-preference order of the degree programme and college.
+If the provisionally selected candidate does not present himself/ herself physically before the Dean of the concerned college for registration within the stipulated date and time as mentioned in provisional selection letter and laid down in the notification, he/she will not have any claim for the allotted seat and the same will be offered to next candidate on the merit during subsequent counselling.

-8.1.2 Certificates required for admission
+9.1.2 Certificates required for admission